 - Draftsight – although it is only a 2D design software, Draftsight is excellent at what is does, if you don’t need the 3D features, or you only work with drawings, this is a great solution for you.

 - Onshape – we will keep our eyes on this product in the future.
-It is a cloud based software, that means you will use in in your browser windows.
+It is a cloud based software, that means you will use it in your browser window.
 If the team behind it can keep improving it, I can see a bright future for Onshape.